flipperdevices/flipperzero-firmware/README.md

 $ docker-compose up -d
 $ docker-compose exec dev make DEBUG=0 COMPACT=1
 ```

-# [Flipper Zero Firmware](https://github.com/flipperdevices/flipperzero-firmware/blob/dev/ReadMe.md) <= READ THIS READ ME

-- FLASH STOCK FIRST BEFORE UPDATING TO CUSTOM FIRMWARE
-- BUILD WITH COMPACT FLAG SINCE IT IS TOO LARGE

-****This software is for experimental purposes only and is not meant for any illegal activity/purposes.
-We do not condone illegal activity and strongly encourage keeping transmissions to legal/valid uses allowed by law.**

 Latest Updates:
 - WAV Player fix by atmanos